CptSoban/projects/amplicon_workflow/README.md

     snakemake --use-conda --conda-frontend conda --cores all

     Only use --cores all if only one workflow is running.
-If multiple workflows are running, specify the number of cores to use (e.g., --cores 20 (max=28)).
+If multiple workflows or other computational intensive systems (sequencing) are running, specify the number of cores to use (e.g., --cores 20 (max.
+32)).